Articulated hauler

-Although first envisioned as a soil and aggregate transporter (dumper), the chassis have since been used for many other applications include agriculture, mining, construction and highway maintenance.
+Although first envisioned as a soil and aggregate transporter (dumper), the chassis have since been used for many other applications including agriculture, mining, construction and highway maintenance.
 Ranging from concrete mixer, water tanker and container truck, over to upsize off-road semi-trailer hauler (on-road applications), hook loader or crane, as well as used to transport timber and as a woodchipper platform.
 Its chassis have also been used for military purposes given that it only is surpassed by tracked vehicles in off-road capabilities.
 An example is the Archer Artillery System.

 History

 In 1955 the Swedish company tractor trailer manufacturer Lihnells Vagn AB (Livab) started to develop a specialized dump vehicle in cooperation with Bolinder-Munktell (BM), which in 1950 had been bought by Volvo but still operated as an independent daughter company.
 This was essentially a trailer with a powered axle mated to an agricultural tractor and utilizing its power take-off shaft to drive the trailer's axle.
 These were not articulated haulers in the modern sense, as the tractor retained its front axle to provide steering.

 As Livab's cooperation with BM deepened, it started experimenting with getting rid of the front axle by permanently attaching the trailer and instead provide steering through hydraulic cylinders forcing the trailer and wagon to turn in relation to each other.
 This was made in analogue with systems already developed for use in tandem tractors (see for example Doe Triple-D).
 The first purpose-built articulated hauler was DR 631, a 4x4, released in 1966, with a larger 6x6 model DR 860 being released in 1968.
 In 1974 Livab was absorbed into Volvo BM.

 Meanwhile, a very similar vehicle was developed by another Swedish company, Kockum Landsverk AB.
 Having a similar tractor derived design it released its first articulated 4x4 dumper truck in 1967 named KL 411 that was replaced by a similar sized 6x6 in 1973 named KL 412.
 This company competed with Volvo BM until 1982 when it was bought by its bigger competitor.

 The early articulated haulers were rugged, lacked suspension and had manual transmissions.
 This made them uncomfortable, noisy and demanding to drive and contributed to operator fatigue.
 The lack of suspension, other than that inherent in the large tires, also put stress on the drive-train and chassis, making them unsuitable for high-speed operation and in need of frequent service.
 The top speed was a mere 30 km/h.
 Many of these concerns have been eliminated with development over the years.

+In 1970 a Norwegian company now known as Moxy developed its first 6x6 articulated dump truck, which was put into serial production two years later as D15.
+It featured a bogie undercarriage.
+This combination later became a de-facto industry standard.

 The driver situation was addressed with the introduction of front suspension in the Volvo BM 5350 of 1979.
 This model also saw the introduction of automatic transmission and instead of a tractor derived cab, a new purpose designed cab.